YourMove/Infrastructure/Warehouser.js+php/Readme.md

 ## Getting Started

-Preface: I understand this seems quite complicated, however the practices described are for **your security**.
-Please read them carefully.
-I will do an instructional video for Windows and Linux at some point.

-1. Download the backend processor - "Warehouser.php" above (0.1 is current version).
+1. Download the backend processor - "Warehouser.php" above.

-2. Copy/move this within it's own folder somewhere inside your webservers documents folder (it can be inside a folder, etc).
-It is recommended to use "<Document Root>/Warehouser/Warehouser.php", as there are a few extra utility scripts you may end up wanting, and this will keep it all together.
+2. Copy/move this within it's own folder somewhere inside your webservers documents folder.

+It is recommended to use "<Document Root>/Warehouser/Warehouser.php", as you may end up wanting to use the extra tools, and this will keep it all together.
-3. Create a folder OUTSIDE your webservers documents folder.
-Anywhere is fine, however you will need to note down its location for the next step.
-It is recommended to use with the example in step 2; "../../Warehouses/", two folders above - in the same folder that contains your webservers document root for security, however this is not required for entirely public data sets.

-4. Open "Warehouser.php" in a text editor.

-5. Go to line 10 and enter that location in as the value for WarehouseLocation.
-By default (and as per points 2 and 3 above) this will be set to a folder named "../../Warehouses/", two folders upwards from the folder Warehouser.php is in.

-6. Depending on your operating system, and because you have placed this folder OUTSIDE your webservers document root - you will need to grant the appropriate permissions to your webserver's user (if running PHP as a server-plugin (SAPI)) or as whichever user your PHP cgi/fcgi runs as.
-I will post a guide for this for the common distributions and Windows at a later date, however googling this if you are not already aware how to do this will yield many great resources.
+3. Edit Warehouser.php with your favourite editor (I like/use Sublime Text) - within the configuration section at the top, set where your Warehouses are to be stored (folder must exist).

+4. Set up relevant permissions depending on your webserver and/or configuration.

+A .htaccess file has been created for Apache to protect this folder for you.
+Later, session-based, cookie-based, SSL-based and HTTP-based methods will be supported able to be plugged into most existing applications.

-7. For the front end library you can either:
+5. For the front end library you can either:

 * Save the library from the link above, and link to it locally.
-With this method, you can edit "Warehouser.js", find the configuration section and set window.WarehouserSource.
+With this method, you can edit "Warehouser.js", find the configuration section and set "Warehouser.Source".

-* **(Recommended)**
+Alternatively **(Recommended)**

 * Load Warehouser.js with Bootstrapper.html (<insert link here>) using the following resource line:

     {